maxhallinan/hemulen.js/README.markdown

 - `event`: the submit event
 - `instance`: the `Hemulen` instance on which `beforeSub` is defined.
 To call a Hemulen API method within `beforeSub`, reference `instance`, e.g. `instance.addData()`.

-####fileInput

-`config.fileInput`

-Type: CSS selector string

-A file input to work jointly with the drag&#45;and&#45;drop field. `config.fileInput` must be a child of `config.hemulenEl`.
-Files selected through the file input are treated like files dropped on the drag&#45;and&#45;drop field.
-When the data is posted to the server, there will be no differentiation between files that were dropped on the drag&#45;and&#45;drop field and files that were uploaded through the file input.
-The file input should not be given a `name` attribute; files selected through this input will be named by Hemulen.js.
-See the "Send data to the server" section of the Hemulen.js overview for more information.

 ####fileLimit

 `config.fileLimit`

 Type: Number

-Limit the number of files a drag&#45;and&#45;drop field or a file input will accept.
+Limit the number of files a drag&#45;and&#45;drop field will accept.
 A user can drop files multiple times until this limit is reached.
 If a user attempts to drop a group of files whose number exceeds the limit (or the remaining limit if files have been dropped already), no files will be accepted and the Hemulen element will emit the `hemulen-toomany` event.

 ####fileMaxSize